GPText Best Practices

 A GPText node is a Solr instance managed by GPText.
 The nodes can be deployed on the Greenplum Database cluster hosts or on separate hosts accessible to the Greenplum Database cluster.
 The number of nodes is configured during GPText installation.

-The maximum number of GPText nodes you can deploy is the number of Greenplum Database primary segments.
-However, the best practice recommendation is to deploy fewer GPText nodes with more memory rather than to divide the memory available to GPText among the maximum number of GPText nodes allowed.
-For example, if there are eight primary segments per host in the Greenplum Database cluster, the maximum number of GPText nodes per host is eight, but you should test with two or four GPText nodes per host, adjusting the
+The maximum recommended number of GPText nodes you can deploy is the number of Greenplum Database primary segments.
+However, the best practice recommendation is to deploy fewer GPText nodes with more memory rather than to divide the memory available to GPText among the maximum number of GPText nodes.
+Use the

-JAVA_OPTS installation parameter to divide the memory reserved for GPText among them.
+JAVA_OPTS installation parameter to set memory size for GPText nodes.

 Each Solr core file consumes JVM heap memory.
 Adding more indexes increases JVM swapping and garbage collection frequency so that it takes longer to create indexes and to load the core files when GPText is started.
 If you continue to create indexes without increasing the JVM heap, an out of memory error will eventually occur.